See what's new in Perfecto 23.6.

 Android audio support

-Android devices now support audio streaming over existing USB connectivity for application-level audio.
+Android devices clouds now support audio streaming over existing USB connectivity for application-level audio.
 Audio support for Android devices is now also indicated on the MY DEVICES page.
 On an open device, audio is muted by default.

 Watch this short video to see how Android audio works.